 Effects on surrounding main roads

-We would expect to see some traffic build-up in the early weeks of a trial, followed by a steady decline in traffic as drivers adjust back to similar levels as before.
+We expect to see traffic build-up in the early weeks of a trial, followed by a steady decline in traffic as drivers adjust back to similar levels as before.

 For more information, see Evaporating traffic?
-Effect of low traffic neighbourhoods on surrounding main roads by London Living Streets.
+Impact of low traffic neighbourhoods on main roads.

 Better Streets for Enfield also campaigns for healthy main roads, which are often just as much places where people live.
 It would not be practical to remove motorised traffic altogether from major through routes, but they can be made healthier in a number of ways.
 For instance: